dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/index.md

 | Jet (Microsoft Access)                                |          | 2.0 <sup>(2)</sup>                    |
 | In-memory (for testing)                               |          | 1.0                                   |

-<sup>1</sup> There is currently a paid provider available.
+<sup>1</sup> There is currently a paid provider available for Oracle.
 A free official provider for Oracle is being worked on.

-<sup>2</sup> This provider only works on .NET Framework (not on .NET Core).
+<sup>2</sup> The SQL Server Compact and Jet providers only work on .NET Framework (not on .NET Core).

 ### .NET implementations